SupanthaDey9/Final_Project_BCB546_Spring2024/README.md

 - `Figure3_4 folder`: This directory contains the csv files used in the script named as "firstsheet.csv" and " second.csv".
 The script is stored as a python 3 jupyter notebook named "Figures3.4.ipynb".
 Finally, the generated figures are stored in the "Final_Figures" folder.

-Intro...

-Original Paper - De Kort - Ecological divergence of wild strawberry DNA methylation patterns at distinct spatial.pdf is the pdf file of the original publication.
-This was the publication that out final project was centralized on.

-BCB546 Final Ppt.pdf pdf file that contains the powerpoint slides that was presented to the BCB546 class.

-Figure2a-b_Annotation.ipynb is a python script file that contains the python code used to generate Figure 2a and figure 2b.

-Figure2a.png is the bar plot generated using the strawberry data and python script.

-Figure2b.png is the box plot generated using the strawberry data and python script.